susbaconhairman/minecraft-3ds-unistore/README.md

     * New Base Skins port
     * Legacy Console Default skin pack port

-**ALL CONTENT HAS THE APPROVAL BY THEIR CREATORS TO BE IN THIS STORE**
+**ALL CONTENT HAS THE APPROVAL OF THEIR RESPECTIVE CREATORS TO BE IN THIS STORE**